 In A Song of Ice and Fire, there's Sandor "The Hound" Clegane and Sansa.
 Beginning with him making sarcastic japes and mocking innocent Sansa's ideals to breaking into her room during the night, getting drunk and sleeping in her bed while waiting for her, and then putting a knife to her throat which culminates in what looks to be an almost rape scene.
 Sansa gets away with just singing a song for him, and he leaves behind his bloody cloak.
 As of currently, Sansa has been having dreams about Sandor having a wedding night with her, constantly compares every man that makes a move on her to him, and has convinced herself that Sandor kissed her that night (he didn't) and is disappointed that he only left her with his cloak.

 Sarcastic, cynical Jaime Lannister and his captor, idealistic Brienne "The Beauty" bicker and squabble incessantly at first, but are shown to think about the other frequently, in an increasingly affectionate light.
+Both have only ever been attracted to one person (Cersei and Renly respectively), and both are weirded out by their sudden attraction to someone else, but seem to grow into it (Jaime and Cersei have a falling out and Brienne calls out for Jaime when unconscious).

 In the destroyermen series by Taylor Anderson, there is a significant amount of tension between Matt and Sandra, because while they are attracted to each other, there are only four known human females alive at the most.
 Resultingly, out of moral responsibility, Matt and Sandra do not formally get together for three books and Matt doesn't propose marriage until book six, by which all the tension has evaporated and Everyone Can See It.